aws-samples/aws-cloudwan-workshop-code/terraform/README.md

 ## Deployment instructions

 * Clone the repository
-* Modify *variables.tf* and *locals.tf* in the project root directory if there are any changes needed to the VPCs/Subnets/Security Groups/VPC Endpoints related configuration.
-The defaults would create required VPCs and other resources in **us-west-2** and **eu-north-1** AWS Regions.
+* If you want to follow the [workshop instructions](https://catalog.workshops.aws/cloudwan/en-US), move to the [Following the lab instructions](#following-the-lab-instructions) section.
+* If you want to test out the code outside the lab instructions:
+  * Check the `variables.tf` file and change the values accordingly.
-* If you want to test out the code outside the lab instructions, you will find the Cloud WAN policy in the *cloudwan\\_policy.tf* file, the AWS Network Firewall policies in the *firewall\\_policies.tf* file, and the rest of resources related to the architecture in *main.tf*.
+  * The Cloud WAN policy can be found in the file `cloudwan_policy.tf`, and the AWS Network Firewall policies in the `firewall_policies.tf` file.
+  * Main resources can be found in the `main.tf` file, while the resources simulating the on-premises environments are in the `on_prem.tf` file.
 * Initialize Terraform using `terraform init`.

 ## Following the lab instructions